-Certificate renewal is defined as the production of a new Certificate that has the same details as a previously issued Certificate and the same Public Key.
+Certificate renewal is the process of issuing a new Certificate that has the same subject details and public key as a previously issued Certificate, but with a new validity period.
 A TrustFactory CA may renew a Certificate so long as:

-- The original Certificate to be renewed has not been revoked; - The original Certificate to be renewed has not expired; - The Public Key from the original Certificate has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.
+- The original Certificate and Public Key is still valid (i.e. has not been revoked or has not expired); - The Subscriber or subject has not been blacklisted for any reason; and - All details within the Certificate remain accurate and no new or additional validation is required.